techidaily/site-win11-tips/source/_posts/how-to-mend-flickering-screens-in-windows-11.md

 ## 6\.
 Create a New Windows User Profile

  How do you stop your laptop or computer screen from flickering?
-Well, many Windows 10 and Windows 11 problems can often be solved by[creating a new user profile](https://www.makeuseof.com/windows-11-create-local-user-account/) .
+Well, many Windows 10 and Windows 11 problems can often be solved by [creating a new user profile](https://www.makeuseof.com/windows-11-create-local-user-account/) .
 Screen flickering is one of them.

 ![windows 11 family and other users](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/04/windows-11-family-and-other-users.jpg)